-In this exclusive interview, Mr. Fischer talks about some of the most prominent areas of this cooperation and points out some of the potential which lies ahead.
+In this exclusive interview, Mr Fischer talks about some of the most prominent areas of this cooperation and points out some of the potentials which lies ahead.
 “We might be critical,” the ambassador notes, “but always in a constructive and supportive manner.
 Germany wants to see Montenegro in the European Union – as a democratically consolidated and economically healthy country.”

 – Montenegro stands out in the Western Balkans as a multi-ethnical and multi-religious country with considerably internal stability and good neighbourly relations with all of its five neighbours.
 It is leading by example and thus contributes significantly to regional stability.